-Many commercial cleaning products are safe to use on concrete surfaces, just be sure to read the labels.
+Many commercial cleaning products are safe to use on concrete surfaces, but be sure to read the labels before applying!

-If your surface seems to have undergone years of abuse, then it might be time to invest in a concrete floor repair job.
+If your surface seems to have undergone years of abuse, then it might be time to invest invest in one of our concrete resurfacing services.

 Looking for more polished concrete cleaning tips?
 Learn more about how to polished concrete contractor can help maintain your surface.